-literal (n -) Compile a value from the stack as a literal value.
-Typical use: : x ... [a b ] literal ... ;

-[char] c Compile character c as a literal value.
+- literal (n) Compile a value from the stack as a literal value.
+Typical use: : x ... [a b ] literal ... ; - [char] c Compile character c as a literal value. - [(-) Leave compile mode.
+Execute the following words immediately instead of compiling them.

-- [(-) Leave compile mode.
-Execute the following words immediately instead of compiling them. -] (-) Return to compile mode. - immed Mark the word being compiled as immediate (i.e. inside colon definitions, it will be executed immediately instead of compiled). - ['] name (-xt) Place name's execution token xt on the stack.
-The execution token returned by the compiled phrase ['] x is the same value returned by 'x outside of compilation state.
-Typical use: : x ... ['] name ; - compile, (xt) Append jsr xt to the word being compiled.
-Typical use: : recurse immed latest @ >cfa compile, ; - [compile] xxx Compile the execution token of immediate word xxx instead of executing it. - header xxx Create a dictionary header with name xxx. - create xxx/does> Create a word creating word xxx with custom behavior specified after does>.
-For further description, see "Starting Forth."
+] (-) Return to compile mode.

+- immediate Mark the word being compiled as immediate (i.e. inside colon definitions, it will be executed immediately instead of compiled). - no-tce Do not perform tail call elimination (the practice of substituting jsr/rts with jmp) if this word is the jsr target. - ['] name (xt) Place name's execution token xt on the stack.
+The execution token returned by the compiled phrase ['] x is the same value returned by ' x outside of compilation state.
+Typical use: : x ... ['] name ;

+- compile, (xt) Append jsr xt to the word being compiled.
+Typical use: : recurse immed latest @ >cfa compile, ; - postpone xxx Compile the compilation semantics (instead of interpretation semantics) of xxx.
+Typical use: